slatedocs/slate/source/includes/_attendee_type.md

 Parameter |  Type   | Description
 --------- | ------- | -----------
-include   | string  | this value gives informations for each new fields
+include   | string  | this value gives informations for each relationships

 ## Create Attendee Type